sourcegraph/about/blogposts/graphql-at-twitter.md

 ### "Clients subscribe to an event": event production

 Twitter has an extensive pub/sub system called EventBus, with thousands of different events that flow through it.
-They watned to give clients access to this stream of data with GraphQL subscriptions.
+They wanted to give clients access to this stream of data with GraphQL subscriptions.

 EventBus is a distributed queue system.
 Event producers are services that publish events to EventBus streams.
 Subscribers are services that subscribe to EventBus to receive events.